reflectoring/reflectoring.github.io/content/blog/2022/2022-09-26-handling-timezones-in-spring.md

   the `SimpleDateFormat`.
 - The `SimpleDateFormat` class is not thread-safe so it **cannot be used in multithreaded applications without proper synchronization**.
-- As the Date API **does not have timezone information**, we have to use the `Calendar` class.
+- As the Date API **does not have time zone information**, we have to use the `Calendar` class.
 However, it cannot be formatted, so we extract the date from `Calendar` for formatting.

 #### SQL Dates

-`java.sql.Date` and `java.sql.Timestamp` are wrapper classes around java.util.Date that handles SQL specific requirements.
+`java.sql.Date` and `java.sql.Timestamp` are wrapper classes around `java.util.Date` that handles SQL-specific requirements.
-They represent a SQL DATE and SQL TIMESTAMP types respectively and should be used only when working with databases like to get or set a date or a timestamp on a `java.sql.PreparedStatement`, `java.sql.ResultSet`, `java.sql.SQLData` and other similar datatypes.
+They represent an SQL `DATE` and `TIMESTAMP` type respectively and should be used only when working with databases like to get or set a date or a timestamp on a `java.sql.PreparedStatement`, `java.sql.ResultSet`, `java.sql.SQLData` and other similar datatypes.

 - In retrospect, this API hasn't been designed very thoughtfully since `java.sql.Date`, `java.sql.Time` and `java.sql.Timestamp` all extend the `java.util.Date` class.
-- Due to differences between the subclasses and `java.util.Date`, the [documentation](https://docs.oracle.com/javase/7/docs/api/java/sql/Timestamp.html) itself suggests to not use the `Date` class generically thus violating the [Liskov Substitution Principle](https://reflectoring.io/lsp-explained/).
+- Due to differences between the subclasses and `java.util.Date`, the [documentation](https://docs.oracle.com/javase/7/docs/api/java/sql/Timestamp.html) itself suggests not to use the `Date` class generically thus violating the [Liskov Substitution Principle](https://reflectoring.io/lsp-explained/).